sirnewton01/post-web/README.md

 ## Failure

 It's difficult to pinpoint one particular failure point and doing so is probably unnecessary and counterproductive.
-Instead, let's highlight the particular failure points for the purpose of analysis.
+Instead, let's highlight the major failure points for the purpose of analysis.
 The purpose of this exercise is to derive a post-web (or post-webs) that would address many or all of these.